unpluggedcoder/rust-jsonrpc-example/README.md

 I thought it same compatibility problem between `tokio = 0.2` and `futures = 0.1`.

-BUT if I change the transport to `jsonrpc-http-sever`, it works fine.
+BUT if I change the transport to `jsonrpc-http-sever`(feature in the `example/Cargo.toml`), it works fine.